I’m waaay too uncool to be a hipster, but I imagine being one must be a lot of work.

-I imagine being a hipster must be so trying.
-I mean, the trend-spotting, look-innovating, show-hopping (so you can be the first to be bored by any given up-and-coming band), cheap-beer drinking and “I’m so done with all the mainstream bullshit” attitude maintenance must be exhausting.
+I mean, think about the time it takes to do all the trend-spotting, the look-innovating, the show-hopping (so you can be the first to be bored by any given up-and-coming band), the long nights of cheap-beer drinking and naturally, the “I’m so done with all the mainstream bullshit” attitude maintenance.
+Exhausting, right?

-That same cool-factor fatigue must account for the packed house last night at Enid’s in Greenpoint, Brooklyn (oh-so close to nearly-played-out Williamsburg) for their 2nd Annual Apple Pie Contest.
-Enid’s, home of cheap beer, satisfying Southern-style brunches, old-school arcade games and hipsters aplenty.
+That must account for the packed house last night at Enid’s in Greenpoint, Brooklyn for their 2nd Annual Apple Pie Contest.
+Enid’s is our favorite local.
+The home of cheap beer, satisfying Southern-style brunches, old-school arcade games, a photo booth (naturally!), and people-watching aplenty.

-I brought a pie, thinking the competition would be easy pickin’s.
-I mean, please… I live food and couldn’t imagine the Enid’s population in my neighborhood producing much more than frozen pies and limp little tarts on a random Tuesday night.
+So… I brought a pie.
+I was thinking the competition would be easy pickin’s.
+I mean, please… Food is my life, and I couldn’t imagine the “waking up at 3 PM for brunch” Enid’s population in my neighborhood producing much more than frozen pies and limp little tarts on a random Tuesday night.

 Boy, was I ever wrong.